ianmackenzie/elm-geometry/README.md

 ## What makes it different?

-OpenSolid is functionally similar to other vector/geometry libraries, but works differently in a few subtle but meaningful ways.
+OpenSolid is functionally similar to other vector/geometry packages, but works differently in a few subtle but meaningful ways.
 In general, OpenSolid has a more geometric than mathematical focus.
-For example, distinct types are used for points, vectors and directions which many other libraries treat as a single generic vector type.
+For example, distinct types are used for points, vectors and directions which many other packages treat as a single generic vector type.

 ### Directions

-OpenSolid uses the concept of a 'direction' where other libraries typically use vectors with unit length.
+OpenSolid uses the concept of a 'direction' where other packages typically use vectors with unit length.
 Having separate types helps to keep track of whether a vector has already been normalized - no more having to guess whether a function that accepts a vector argument actually needs a unit vector, and if so whether